curl/everything-curl/usingcurl/verbose/README.md

     < Content-Length: 1270
     <

-This may look mostly like mumbo jumbo to you, but this is normal set of HTTP headers—metadata—about the response.
+This may look mostly like mumbo jumbo to you, but this is a normal set of HTTP headers—metadata—about the response.
 The first line's "200" might be the most important piece of information in there and means "everything is fine".